dannyhope/uxbrighton/_posts/2016-05-10-prototypeworkshop.md

 You'll then practice bringing these fundamentals into your own work using Keynote as a prototyping platform.
 Exercises throughout the session will cover how to scale, fade, resize, and rotate interface elements on the fly, how to transition seamlessly between UI states, and how to create engaging end-to-end prototypes that feel natural.

 You’ll emerge with the ability to bring your designs to life, and start providing high-fidelity prototypes that excite your colleagues and improve your products.

 We’re limiting the number of places to ensure that the course is intimate and you can get your questions answered.

+The trainer for this workshop is Cennydd Bowles; an independent digital product designer and leader.
+Cennydd was previously design manager at Twitter and senior user experience designer at renowned consultancy Clearleft.

 This one day workshop includes lunch and refreshments.